asmuth/clip/fnordmetric-doc/src/index.md

 UI.
 It can handle thousands of gauges and years worth of historical data.
 It does not depend on a backend store like redis; it can be run in standalone mode or persist to an external database.

-FnordMetric Enterprise includes some advanced features like Hadoop Integration and CSV Export.
+FnordMetric Enterprise features disk persistence, a HTTP, TCP and UDP API, native WebSockets support and CSV/JSON Export.
+FnordMetric Enterprise can be used as a drop-in replacement for StatsD+Graphite (it is a lot faster, see Benchmarks).

 <i style="color:#999;">FnordMetric Enterprise is currently in private beta</i>